ghulamyazdani/WebScrapper-Python/README.md

 You first have to import two libraries

-`import requests
+`import requests<br>
 import bs4`

-If you haven't installed these libraries early you can add by using-pip
+If you haven't installed these libraries earlier you can add by using-pip

 `pip3 install requests
 pip3 install bs4`